Transportation in Metro Manila: Point-to-point buses (express buses)

 Express point-to-point buses provide non-stop or limited stop travel along Metro Manila.
-As of 2019, there are 52 points in the Greater Manila Area served by P2P buses.
+As of 2023, there are 44 points in the Greater Manila Area served by P2P buses.
 Majority of the routes are served by single decker buses with just two served by double deckers.

 Jeepneys

 Jeepneys are the most popular mode of public transportation in the Philippines and have also become a ubiquitous symbol of the Philippine culture.
 According to the Metro Manila Dream Plan report by the Japan International Cooperation Agency (JICA), a survey made in 2007 came out with 48,366 public utility jeepneys plying some 600 routes nationwide, with 61% serving the Greater Capital Region, which includes Metro Manila.
 In 2000, jeepneys and tricycles topped all modes of travel in Metro Manila at 46%, before light rail became popular, followed by buses at 24% and private vehicles at 21%.
 At present, there are around 270,000 franchised jeepney units on the road across the country, with some 75,000 units in Metro Manila alone.

 In 2016, the DOTr imposed an age limit on jeepneys of 15 years, with older jeepneys starting to be phased out.
 The Public Utility Vehicle Modernization Program was formally launched in 2017, beginning the gradual phaseout of old jeepneys.
 As part of the PUV modernization program, all new and existing vehicles must be fitted with a tap card system which allows commuters to pay for their trip.
 The system would enable journey details to be recorded and the appropriate fare deducted from the stored value on the card.
-The majority of jeepney operators have voiced support, with a few groups voicing their opposition.
+The majority of jeepney operators have voiced support, with a few groups voicing their opposition, leading to transport strikes in 2017–2019 and 2023–2024.
 Some politicians have urged the government to drop the jeepney modernization program.
 A 2019 study also showed that a majority of commuters prefer to ride an e-jeepney than a conventional jeepney in areas where it is available, as it provides a safer, environment-friendly, and more comfortable ride.